Claim: Photograph shows a house painted in protest by its owner after he was barred from displaying a U.S. flag in his yard.

 Homeowners who choose to paint their houses with non-traditional colors risk running afoul of their neighbors and local politicians, but owner and contractor Branden Spear never set out to paint his restored Victorian properties with colors that were out of the norm.
 But when local building inspectors told him that the windows he chose to restore the home weren't up to historical code, he got angry.
 "It would have cost one-third of the restoration budget just to install those windows," says Spear.
 Then he realized the building code said nothing about what colors the old Victorians should be painted.
 So as a show of his anger, and as a protest against what he says are unfair regulations, he painted one home all black, and the adjacent home with an American flag theme.
 They've become something of a tourist attraction since, and even though Spear is still at odds with local government officials, he has proven one point — that paint and color can also be used as protest.

-In June 2014, Florida news outlets reported that a resident of Bradenton had painted his house in the style of a U.S. flag as a protest over the city's code compliance enforcement:
+In June 2014, Florida news outlets reported a case of a resident of Bradenton who had also painted his house in the style of a U.S. flag as a protest over the city's code compliance enforcement:

 A prestigious road in Bradenton is now home to a very patriotic house.